 Texas State Student Victim of Wrongful Death

-A number of Texas State Fraternities are among the 14 named in a lawsuit filed on behalf of the father of Jordin Taylor.
+In April, 14 businesses and organizations were named in a lawsuit filed on behalf of the father of Jordin Taylor.
 The lawsuit filed claims negligence and gross negligence.
 According to the lawsuit, there were between 2,000 and 3,000 people that attended the party Halloween weekend.

 The lawsuit claims that for the number of people in attendance, there was a limited number of security personnel.
 They also site issues such as reckless driving by bus drivers, inadequate lighting, and a poorly designed bus route to transport party goers to and from the event.

 - Skyline Party Bus Co., LLC